Deploy SAP NetWeaver (Windows) for AnyDB on Azure virtual machines

 This reference architecture runs Central Services on VMs in the application tier.
-The Central Services is a potential single point of failure (SPOF) when deployed to a single VM—typical deployment when high availability is not a requirement.
-To implement a high availability solution, either a shared disk cluster or a file share cluster can be used.
+The Central Services is a potential single point of failure (SPOF) when deployed to a single VM — a typical deployment when high availability is not a requirement.
+To implement a high availability solution, use either a shared disk cluster or a file share cluster.

 To configure VMs for a shared disk cluster, use Windows Server Failover Cluster.
 Cloud Witness is recommended as a quorum witness.
 To support the failover cluster environment, SIOS DataKeeper Cluster Edition performs the cluster shared volume function by replicating independent disks owned by the cluster nodes.
 Azure does not natively support shared disks and therefore requires solutions provided by SIOS.